EVERY WEAPON DESERVES A MASTER.

 - If the flow ends past each minute, adjust your grind settings to finer and respectively for slower flow.

 - The formula, technique and formula is singularly linear and time efficient.
 Learn more about linearly up- and downscaling our formula here.

 - We recommend a brewing temperature of 93-95°C.

-- On the Commandante, 28 turns/clicks/rotations from ”zero”, 'starting from the finest’.
-(This assumes the Commandante is not many years old and turns can be slightly ’off’.)
+- On the Comandante, 28 turns/clicks/rotations from ”zero”, 'starting from the finest’.
+(This assumes the Comandante is not many years old and turns can be slightly ’off’.)

 - On the Kinu M47, target mid-setting, re-calibrate if your first pour is flowing too fast or slow.
 Fine-adjust at will.

 - "Ending time" is visualized as very few drops flowing through the V60 while the flow subsides, meaning from flowing to dropping, at 0:50 after the first pour, 1:50 and 2:50 respectively.